-CASA JULIA PLC TERMS AND CONDITIONS
+CASA JULIA LTD TERMS AND CONDITIONS

 1.1 Definitions.
 In these Conditions, the following definitions apply: